 6- Complete Any Testing and Exams

 Gestational carriers must be in prime physical health.
 While you will not be contributing genetically, you will be providing a space for safe growth during the nine-month pregnancy.
-You should be in good physical condition to do so.
+You should be in good physical condition to do so and meet some surrogate qualifications.
 You do not need to be in perfect health, but you do need to be able to safely carry the baby to term and handle the provided treatments and fertility medications.

 7- Begin Preparing Medically for the Transfer